OpenTOPAS/TOPAS_Official_Documentation/parameters/intro/syntax.rst

 * Vector of Dimensioned Doubles is useful when the definition of a single shape, motion, etc. requires multiple dimensioned double values.
 * Our usage of the term "vector" may be unfamiliar to some readers but is the standard term for such structures in modern programming languages.

 **Vectors of Unitless, Integer, Boolean and String** again require an integer to indicate how many values are expected, then the values themselves.
-The individual strings in a Vector of Strings can not contain spaces (this requirement will be relaxed in a subsequent TOPAS release).
+The individual strings in a Vector of Strings can not contain spaces (this requirement will be relaxed in a subsequent OpenTOPAS release).

 .. todo:: Allow strings in a vector of strings to contain spaces